epogrebnyak/econometrics-navigator/docs/index.rst

 Welcome to Econometrics Navigator!
 ==================================

+The Econometrics Navigator goals are:

-The project goal is to illustrate key topics in econometrics with minimal code examples in Python, R or Julia and to provide a learning roadmap involving open access textbooks and selected pieces of community knowledge (Stack Overflow, twitter threads, etc).
+- **code examples**: illustrate key topics in econometrics with minimal code examples in Python, R or Julia;

+- **roadmap**: provide guidance for continuous learning using open access textbooks and community knowledge (Stack Overflow, Cross Validated, twitter threads).

+We struggle to reduce unnecessary complexity of the topics studied and make simple things simple again.

 First articles
 ---------------